kailash-manasarovar/statement/docs/timeline/2024/june.md

 - They weren't able to provide any proof of any people having been contracted to do the work.
 - I lost the case but I wasn't very well prepared, and I was struggling hard to think straight.
 - I'm just adding this for completeness.

-### Party of Women party

-- There is a party in Islington held for Let Women Speak and the Party Of Women.
-- It takes place the Saturday 29th June, the weekend before the general election.
-- I go and meet many of the other candidates for election.
-- So (Janet), my volunteer, is there.
-- She came to help out at East Finchley festival.
-- She flatters me a little, and buys me a drink, and says she'll be helping out the following week.
-- She also gives me her weird and unnecessary gift this evening.
-- I believe Susan Hamill and her sister buy me a drink also.
-I give them a lift home after the party too.
-- I also meet Beverley who is standing against Emily Thornberry.
-- When I go to give Bev a hug to say hi, our cheeks brush.
-- The softness of Bev's cheek skin is incredible, it's amazing, I'm blown away by the softness of her cheek.
-- I'm so amazed at how soft her cheek felt I tell a few people about it, including So, and one other woman who I met at Madrid (can't remember her name - but she tried to create some negativity with me that night by telling me a story with no details about how people have been saying things, oh you'll find out, Kate something, she said...
-I wasn't impressed).
-- Two weeks later, Posie Parker repeats everything this woman said to me, word for word, on a video.
-- It's pretty obvious to me I'm persona-non-grata everywhere I go.
-I have no idea why.
-- Anyway.
-- I'm used to extraordinary levels of persecution so it doesn't bother me.
-I'm sort of immune to it.
-- Anyway, again, the way I felt about Beverley's soft cheek is proof, to me, that I was high that night on some sense-affecting substance, something either I was absorbing through my shampoo I brought over from Spain - likely to be the aphrodisiac or mandrake they needed to dose me up with constantly - or with a top-up I had ingested that night without my knowledge.

 ### Speech at LWS